mitre/heimdall-legacy/README.md

-# MUST READ: THIS PACKAGE HAS BEEN SUPERSEEDED
+# MUST READ: THIS PACKAGE HAS BEEN SUPERSEDED

 This repository has been replaced by https://github.com/mitre/heimdall2, please update any links accordingly.